-The County Council - has a legal duty to manage the road network, co-ordinate activities taking place on the highway network and to ensure the free movement of traffic.
+The County Council - as the Highways Authority has a legal duty to manage the road network, coordinate activities taking place on the highway network and to ensure the free movement of traffic.

 Event Register - to enable the co-ordination of all events, road works and utilities activities it is required that event organiser's register their event with the County Council.
 Register an event affecting the highway - Lincolnshire County Council